hapax/hapax.github.io/assets/form.md

 and physics (perturbation theory and renormalisation).
 These make structural approximations robust, lawlike and explanatory.

+#### Conclusion

+I've argued that the nature of physical explanation is richer and more interesting than the reductionist account would have us believe.
+In order to explain the properties of shoes or particles, we seem obliged to believe in patterns which exist in addition to the things which make those patterns up.
+This not only jives with (and ontologically grounds) the notion of emergence, but also provides a handle on the metaphysics and epistemology of mathematical explanation.
+It tells us where math comes from, why it is unreasonably effective, and

 #### Acknowledgments and references

 I'd like to thank Leon Di Stefano for introducing me to Aristotelian